Aloe vera’s internal juices are truly a godsend for natural hair.

 If you really want to foster your hair’s natural texture, you’re going to want to hydrate your tresses with as much water as possible.
 For women of color, this is particularly important.

 Why I Love Aloe Vera For My Natural Hair

-Throughout my childhood, my grandmother would snap off a piece of her aloe plant to treat bug bites.
-I’ve carried this tradition on by growing my own and using it daily for my hair.
+Throughout my childhood, my grandmother would snap off a piece of her Aloe plant to treat bug bites.
+I’ve carried on her habit for using Aloe vera by growing my own and using it daily for my natural hair.

 I also like to use Aloe vera as a natural hair conditioner alongside other products.
 It can be applied before other styling products to provide an extra layer of protection.

 It even works as a natural hair gel!
 Just slather it on and wear a silk scarf for 20 minutes, and wham, smooth edges.

 Aloe vera is a key ingredient in Alchemy 27, a hair and scalp elixir for women who have experienced visible hair breakage from damaging hairstyles, excessive heat, and environmental stress.